django-cms/django-cms/docs/extending_cms/app_integration.rst

 ------------
 .. versionadded:: 3.0

-``CMS_TEMPLATE`` is a context variable available in the context for every page and application using apphooks, and holds the page template path.
+``CMS_TEMPLATE`` is a context variable available in the context; it contains the template path for CMS pages and application using apphooks, and the default template (i.e.: the first template in :setting:`CMS_TEMPLATES`) for non-CMS managed urls.

 This is mostly useful to use it in the ``extends`` templatetag in the application templates to get the current page template.